delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 3) CodeSnip v4 will install alongside any v3 or earlier release that may already be installed.
 If you want to replace the earlier version simply uninstall it in the usual way.
-Uninstalling v3 will delete any existing main database so that you will need to download it again if you want it.
+Uninstalling v3 will not delete any existing main database used by v4.

 CodeSnip's installation program is named codesnip-setup-4.x.x.exe, where x.x is the program's minor version number.
 The install program may be distributed in a zip file.
 If this is the case then extract the install program.

 *** NOTE.
-The pre-release versions of CodeSnip 4 have slightly different setup
+The beta versions of CodeSnip 4 have slightly different setup file
-    file names: codesnip-setup-4.0-yyyy.x where yyyy is either "alpha" or "beta" and x is the alpha or beta version.
+          names: codesnip-setup-4.0-beta.x where x is the beta version.

 Close any running instance of CodeSnip, double click the install program then follow the on-screen instructions.